mia-platform/documentation/docs/cli/miactl/30_commands.md

 - `--company-id`, to set the ID of the desired Company
 - `--project-id`, to set the ID of the desired Project
 - `--environment`, to set the environment scope for the command
+- `--auth-name`, to set the name of the authentication to be used in this context

 ### use